jacobfisher18/yntht/README.md

 ## Upcoming

 #### Infrastructure To-Do's:
-- Get all of http, https, www, and apex domain working
-- Get a production database up and running
+- Get TLS working and the site on https
-- Automate the Node, pm2, and Nginx setup
+- Automate and/or containerize the Node, pm2, and Nginx setup
 - Dockerize the app and use ECR as outlined here: https://www.reddit.com/r/devops/comments/81fgmi/terraform_docker_ecr_ecs/
-- Automate deployments with CircleCI
+- CI/CD with CircleCI

-#### Future Code Improvements:
+#### Future Improvements:
-- Remove MySQL credentials from git
+- Block/redirect routes like /login if the user is already logged in
 - Clean up all references to colors, constants, hard coded values, etc.
 - Abstract CSS stuff into variables for consistency
 - Go through and make sure everwhere asyncronous has some sort of loading component (i.e. login button)
 - Figure out a better css system; there are bugs if two classes have the same name, we need some namespacing for these classes somehow
 - Favicon
+- Write tests
+- Some sort of logging and monitoring

 #### Future Features:
 - Thumbs up and thumbs down songs